-How does the RHA TrueConnect compare to other premium true wireless earbuds?
+How does the RHA TrueConnect compare to other true wireless earbuds?

-The AirPods Pro support AAC, integrate the company’s H1 chip for snappy connection quality and boast effective noise cancelling which is outperformed only by the Sony WF-1000XM3.
+The AirPods Pro support AAC, integrate the company’s H1 chip for snappy connection quality, and boast effective noise cancelling which is outperformed only by the Sony WF-1000XM3.
 Not only that, but you also retain the stemmed design and an official water-resistance rating (IPX4).
-Admittedly, the Apple AirPods Pro are notably more expensive than the RHA TrueConnect, but your dollar goes a lot further with Apple’s earbuds.
-If you’re an iPhone user, it’s easy to justify springing for Apple’s earbuds in order to stay within the company ecosystem.
+The Apple AirPods Pro are notably more expensive than the RHA TrueConnect, but your dollar goes a lot further with Apple’s earbuds.
+If you’re an iPhone user, it’s easy to justify Apple’s earbuds in order to stay within the company ecosystem.

-You can also go the opposite route and save quite a bit of cash by looking into the Anker Soundcore Liberty Air total wireless earbuds.
+You can also go the opposite route and save quite a bit of cash by looking into the Anker Soundcore Liberty Air 2 total wireless earbuds.
 These also have a stem-like appearance but unlike the RHA TrueConnect, they support AAC for high-quality, reliable streaming on iOS devices.
-Battery life is comparable and you’re saving ~$90 when picking the Liberty Air 2 are a tad more expensive than RHA’s earbuds.
+Battery life is comparable and you’re saving money when picking the Liberty Air 2 are a tad more expensive than RHA’s earbuds.
 Another solid pair of affordable, fashionable pair of true wireless earbuds are the 1More Stylish.